EpicEric/yazip-motivation/README.md

 Anchors within anchors let us replicate the same object or strings over and over when only a few fields actually change.

-__Result__: YAZip final size is 66.9% of minified JSON, and 125.6% of Protobuf.
+__Result__: YAZip's final size is 66.9% of the minified JSON's, and 125.6% of Protobuf's.

 ## Implementation

-_//TODO: Create an implementation in Python or Javascript._
+_//TODO: Create an official implementation_

 ## How can I help?

 - By reviewing the YAZip specification. _//TODO: Create a YAZip specification_
-- By improving the official implementations of the YAZip encoder. _//TODO: Create a YAZip implementation_
+- By improving the official implementations of the YAZip encoder.
 - By creating new implementations of the YAZip encoder in other languages.
-- By updating open-source YAML parsers that do not conform to YAML 1.2 yet.
+- By updating open-source YAML parser libraries that do not conform to YAML 1.2 yet.
 - By implementing the YAZip encoder on your favorite open-source projects.